rmiguelac/unleashing-terraform/02.Terraform_Configuration/notes.md

 For example, found [here](https://www.terraform.io/docs/language/data-sources/index.html):

 **QUESTION:** do we have the same for azure? where we can see which ubuntu images we have, windows server, etc?
+    * does not seem like it, was unable to find it

 ```hcl
 data "aws_ami" "example" {